HuntingBot/apgsearch/README.md

 and your [payosha256 key](https://catagolue.appspot.com/payosha256).
 For
 finer control, it can be run from the Command Prompt with any combination of the options mentioned in the Example Usage above.

+Compiling from source has the advantage of allowing other rules and symmetries to be explored.
+Moreover, it allows certain optimisations to be applied to specifically target the machine you're using, conferring a marginal speed boost.

 Windows users (pre-Windows 10, Cygwin)
 --------------------------------------